abhinavgorthy25/semiconductor_packaging/README.md

 By employing IcePak tools from ANSYS Desktop, we can conduct a comprehensive thermal simulation analysis.
 You can also select different packages and perform the basic thermal simulation.

-## Day - 4 Ensuring Package Reliability: Testing and Performance Validation
+##  4 Ensuring Package Reliability: Testing and Performance Validation

 ![image](https://github.com/user-attachments/assets/78dab5e5-5ddb-46a1-86ec-889ca975b286)
 ![image](https://github.com/user-attachments/assets/6be89da3-610b-4e3d-bcd5-8abe2f4df22c)